Prunella Scales: Personal life

-In 1992 Scales appeared on BBC Radio 4's Desert Island Discs.
-Her chosen book was the Complete Works of Shakespeare in German, the Bible in Russian, and a Russian dictionary; her luxury item was "a huge tapestry kit".
+Scales was married to the actor Timothy West from 1963 until his death in 2024.
+Their marriage produced two sons; the elder is the actor and director Samuel West.
+Scales also had a step-daughter by West's first marriage.
+Scales and West shared a common hobby of narrowboating.

 Her biography, Prunella, written by Teresa Ransom, was published by UK publishing imprint John Murray in 2005.

 In 2005, she named the P&O cruise ship Artemis.